runnerty/docs/versioned_docs/version-3.0.0/chain.md

 ### Dependencies

-It is possible to define dependencies with other chains or other chains processes.
-This means than a chain with dependencies will never execute before their dependencies are resolved.
+You can define dependencies with other chains or other chain processes through the **depends_chains** property.

-You can define these dependency restrictions through the **depends_chains** property, like in the sample below:
+This allows us to execute a chain in these cases:

+- When the chain it depends on ends.

 ```json
 {